onecompiler/tutorials/perl/introduction/introduction.md

-Perl(Practical Extraction and Report Language) is especially desined for text processing by Larry Wall.
+Perl(Practical Extraction and Report Language) is especially designed for text processing by Larry Wall.
 Perl is a high level programming language and hence one can easily undertand Perl as the programs are in simple english.

 ## Key features
 * Cross-platform programming language